navarroaxel/navarroaxel.github.io/blog/ugrep-an-interactive-grep-for-the-terminal.md

 ## Interactive TUI

-Once you started the query mode, you can toggle fuzzy search, list only filenames, or more in options panel pressing `F1`.
+Once you have started the query mode, you can toggle fuzzy search, only list filenames or more options from the panel by pressing `F1`.

 ![ugrep help and options](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/eesmpv9rne7mrgna2508.png)

 Press the upper case Z to toggle on/off the fuzzy search mode, and `[` to increase and `]` to decrease the fuzziness.

-Also, you can scroll the result of a search using the arrow keys or `^S`, then with `F2` you can open the editor for the file of the current matched text (nano, vim, etc).
+Also, you can scroll up and down the result of a search using the arrow keys or `^S`, and then use `F2` to open the editor for the file of the current matched text (nano, vim, etc).

 ## More ugrep